|

 was used by the London Midland Region for BR excursion trains.

-This column indicates where I found
+Source This column indicates where I found

 what I consider to be the most accurate information for this working.

-O – It doesn’t get much better than
+This is what the codes mean: O – It doesn’t get much better than

 this.
 Somewhere during this working someone saw it, travelled on it or